Penn Global Research & Engagement Grant Program Apply for a Research Grant

 • Research Travel & Associated Costs: Travel for faculty research activities or related work outside the United States, and costs associated with Penn faculty doing extended research outside the United States.
 Also includes in-country travel for partners and/or collaborators.

-In general, Provost’s Office funds can be used for no more than five round trips per Project per year.
-Any deviations from this policy requires advance written approval from Penn Global.
-In addition, in no case can Provost’s Office funds be used for business class travel, though matching funds may be used to upgrade an economy-class ticket purchased using Provost’s Office funds.
-Finally, all Penn Global-supported travel must be in compliance with applicable University travel procedures, including the use of specified Penn travel portals and/or advance approval, where applicable in light of public health or other considerations.
+Provost’s Office funds can be used for no more than five round-trip flights, or ten one-way flights, per Project per year.
+Provost’s Office funds cannot be used for business class travel, though matching funds may be used to upgrade an economy-class ticket purchased using Provost’s Office funds.
+Finally, all Penn Global-supported travel must comply with applicable University travel procedures, including the use of specified Penn travel portals and/or advance approvals when applicable due to public health or other considerations.

 • Field Work: Costs associated with conducting field work, which may include but is not limited to: data collection (e.g., surveys, focus groups, observations, etc.); data analysis, reporting, and archiving; manuscript preparation and publication; equipment* necessary to perform the work, etc.

-• Training & Capacity Building: Support for Penn faculty and/or teams to partner with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well defined issues of local, regional, and global importance in connection with research goals.
+• Certain kinds of Training & Capacity Building: Support for Penn faculty and/or teams to partner with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well defined issues of local, regional, and global importance in connection with research goals.

 • Service Learning and Social Entrepreneurship: Activities with both an educational and public, community, or social service component that are intended to engage a specific target community, population, or organization abroad.